 The winners will be revealed at the Media Day luncheon on Thursday 22 August, 2019.

-Awards will be presented to journalists from Canadian-based media, in the following categories:
+Awards will be presented to journalists from US and Caribbean-based media, in the following categories:

 I Couldn’t Have Written It Better Myself

 - Best Feature Article in a Canadian-based Consumer Newspaper

 Been There, Wrote That